AppleWin/AppleWin/linux.md

 ## Build

-The project can be built using cmake.
+The project can be built using cmake from the top level directory.

 qapple can be managed from Qt Creator as well and the 2 have coexisted so far, but YMMV.

+### Fedora

+On Fedora 31, from a fresh installation, install all packages from [fedora.list.txt](source/linux/fedora.list.txt).

+Building with cmake works.